Residencies, Grants & Workshops

 Jan Michalski Foundation

 Writer Residencies at the Jan Michalski Foundation in Switzerland.
 The mission of the Jan Michalski Foundation is to foster literary creation and encourage the practice of reading through a range of initiatives and activities.
 Residences are available for all types of writers engaged in literary creation.
 While we give priority to writers and translators, we are also open to any other discipline as long as writing is at the heart of the project.
 Two week-, one-, two-, three- or six-month stays are available.
-Residents’ travel costs to and from their home address will be covered by the Foundation, and they are granted a monthly allowance of CHF 1200.
-The application forms for 2022 should post around 1 May 2021, deadlines around 31 August.
+Residents’ travel costs to and from their home address will be covered by the Foundation, and they are granted a weekly allowance of CHF 400.
+The application period for 2027 should be approximately late May to late August 2026..
 Read more and apply.

 PLAYA